Restore Your Bite, Improve Function

 • Full internal recovery (3 to 6 months):

-Although you may feel normal on the outside, the jawbone continues to integrate with the implant beneath the surface.
-This stage is important for long-term stability before the crown is added.
+Although you may feel normal on the outside, the jawbone may continue to integrate with the implant beneath the surface.
+This stage is important for supporting long-term stability before the crown is added.
 Healing can be supported by following care instructions, such as maintaining gentle oral hygiene and avoiding pressure on the implant site.

 In cases where bone is insufficient, additional procedures such as bone grafting or sinus lifts may be suggested.
-These procedures aim to rebuild jawbone volume and may improve the stability needed for implant placement.
+These procedures are intended to rebuild jawbone volume and may help provide the stability needed.

 While dental implants are a common option for replacing missing teeth, there are risks and limitations to consider.
 These vary depending on your general health, bone condition, and how well post-procedure care is followed.
 Here are some of the possible risks or downsides: